How the scam works:

-Scenario 2.
+Scenario 2 (with video).
 This second variation of the scam involves unsolicited phone calls from fraudsters offering to apply for a low-interest rate credit card on a person's behalf, for a large fee.
 The criminal will request personal and financial information, including a person's existing credit card number.

 How to avoid: